The Best Stores for Beginner Couponers

 True Coupon Newbie

 For my area, it’s Kroger.
-They double/triple coupons, have awesome sales, and their everyday prices are lower than the other grocery stores in my area.
+They have awesome sales and their everyday prices are usually lower than the other nearby grocery stores.
 If you don’t know much about your local grocery stores, then it might take a little research.
-Ask couponing friends in your area which one they like the best to get a good idea of which one to start at.
+Most grocery stores — even local ones — have websites and will often include some information about their coupon policy there.
+And it never hurts to ask friends in your area which one they like the best for deals and coupons to get a good idea of where to start.

 Couponer in Training

 If you use coupons regularly but aren’t seeing much savings, then you are a Couponer in Training.
 You’re disciplined and dedicated enough to do it, you just don’t understand the mechanics yet.
 If that’s you then I suggest dipping your toes into the wonderful world of drugstore couponing.
 CVS is the easiest to understand, so I recommend starting there.
 This is what worked for me – seeing I could get items completely free made me instantly ready to learn more.
 I don’t know why it works, but shopping at CVS just seems to be easier for some people to grasp than trying to get their everyday grocery budget lowered.

 Once you start getting all your shampoo, toothpaste, and other toiletries for free, it will give you more wiggle room in your budget to build your stockpile.
 Once you build a stockpile, your grocery bill starts going down significantly.
 It’s sort of a cascade effect.
 Plus, if you start shopping at a drugstore, shopping at a regular grocery store will seem like a walk in the park after that!